Knowing these Baking Tips and tricks will make you a better baker. Take a look at these scrumptious and helpful hacks and up your baking game!

 - Guesstimating baking powder amounts is easy when you remember this formula: 1 teaspoon of baking powder per each cup of flour.

 - No baking powder?
 Substitute ½ cup yogurt, sour cream, or buttermilk for the liquids in the recipe.
 Then add ½ teaspoon baking soda.

 - Don’t add too much baking powder: Your cake or quick bread will actually rise less, not more.
 And taste bitter.

 - Invest in a silicone baking mat.
 This baking tip will give you the best-baked cookies in town.
 Crisp on the outside, soft and chewy on the inside!

-- When trying to remember which to use, keep this in mind: Baking powder adds acidity; baking soda is alkaline.
+- When remembering which to use, keep this in mind: Baking powder adds acidity; baking soda is alkaline.

 - Unsalted butter is usually called for so that you have complete control over the amount of salt in a recipe.
 If you’re in a pinch, either butter should work just fine.